Mullah Dadullah Front

-The Mullah Dadullah Front (also known as the Dadullah Front, the Mullah Dadullah Lang Allegiance or the Mullah Dadullah Mahaz) is an insurgent group in Afghanistan that has claimed responsibility for a series of bombings and assassinations centered in Kabul.
+The Mullah Dadullah Front (also known as the Dadullah Front, the Mullah Dadullah Lang Allegiance or the Mullah Dadullah Mahaz) was an insurgent group in Afghanistan that claimed responsibility for a series of bombings and assassinations centered in Kabul.

 Background

 Mullah Dadullah Akhund was a Taliban military commander killed in 2007.
 According to Bill Roggio of the Long War Journal, Dadullah had joined the Taliban in 1994 but was held in disfavor by some in that organization for his brutality during the Afghan civil war.
 Following the American-led invasion of Afghanistan in 2001 Dadullah led Taliban forces in southern Afghanistan.
 U.S. Military officials stated that Dadullah made use of suicide bombings in the Taliban's fight against American, NATO and Afghan government forces, and embraced the radical ideology of al-Qaeda rejected by many other Taliban leaders.
 Dadullah was killed by British special forces in Helmand Province in 2007.
 The Dadullah Front, apparently named in his honor, began operating in Southern Afghanistan, including Kandahar, Helmand, and Uruzgan Provinces, under the leadership of Dadullah's younger brother, Mansoor Dadullah.
 The group's level of independence from the Taliban was unclear.